 Academic and Student Services

-Students enrolled in the Institute’s programmes have access to computing facilities and online facilities.
-In addition, an interest-free IT loan scheme enables students to purchase a laptop computer.
+The IIS provides Mac and PC-based general computing facilities, including standard software and email applications and internet access.
+In addition, an IT loan scheme enables students to purchase a laptop computer.